 Fatigue is a major factor.
 Sleep schedules are altered.
 Circadian rhythms (your body’s natural sleep cycle) are impacted.
 According to the AAA Foundation for Traffic Safety, people who sleep six to seven hours a night are twice as likely to be involved in a fatal crash.

 Vigilance is critical.
 Plan ahead with your own sleep schedule, so you can be alert and avoid fatigue.
-At Schneider, our core value “Safety First and Always” applies 24/7/365, but drivers need to be particularly aware of the potentially fatigued drivers around them after DST.
+At Schneider, our core value “Safety First and Always” applies 24/7/365, but drivers need to be particularly aware of the motorists around them still adjusting to DST.

 Pay close attention to your trip planning.
 Take note of the electronic logging information above.
 Double-check your pickup and delivery times, Estimated Times of Arrival (ETAs) and Next Available Times (NATs).

 It’s just one hour, but it’s still important to plan accordingly!
 Drive safe!